janvanessen/ethereum-dapp-dev/README.md

-# ethereum-dapp-dev
+# Developer Guide: How to Build Ethereum Dapps
-Developer Guide: How to Build Ethereum Dapps
+A curated list of Ethereum resources for developers

 ## Introduction to Ethereum
 * [A beginner’s guide to Ethereum](https://blog.coinbase.com/a-beginners-guide-to-ethereum-46dd486ceecf)